Articles:

 We understand that dreaded feeling of getting into your car in the morning and trying to start it with no avail.
 You may hear that “click-click-click” noise of your ignition attempting to start your car, or hear nothing at all.
 The good news is - a car battery is typically an easy fix.
 It just depends on the problem at hand.
 If your car won’t start, the first thing to do is attempt to jump start your vehicle with jumper cables.
 You will need a friend, family member, or neighbor to help you by using their working car to connect jumper cables to.
 If jump starting your car works - great!
 That is always a good sign.
 However, it doesn’t mean that your car battery is good to go.
 If you are successful at jump starting your car, you should drive your vehicle into your local trusted auto repair shop for a quick check.
 We will use a tool to check your battery and see how much life it has left.
 It will also help us determine if the issue was caused by the battery it ... read more

-Dhillon Motorsports is Open During COVID-19 Shutdowns
+Dhillon Motorsports Tire and Auto is Open During COVID-19 Shutdowns

-Dhillon Motorsports is Open During COVID-19 Shutdowns
+Dhillon Motorsports Tire and Auto is Open During COVID-19 Shutdowns

-Dhillon Motorsports, formerly known as Smog Man Test & Repair, has been servicing the community for over a decade.
+Dhillon Motorsports Tire and Auto, formerly known as Smog Man Test & Repair, has been servicing the community for over a decade.
 We want you to know that during these uncertain times, we are remaining open to serve you.
 We know how difficult times are dealing with the scare of COVID-19 and how it is effecting our everyday lives.
 Even with business shutdown orders and shelter in place mandates in California, auto repair is considered an essential business.
 Auto care is an essential need because people in our community are relying on their vehicles to get to work to support their families or get to the store to buy supplies to keep their loved ones fed and healthy.
 We have taken steps to ensure the safety of our customers and staff by putting new protocols in place.
 Measures we are taking to better serve you and prevent the spread of COVID-19 include: We will be taking appointments only.
-This will allow us to schedule in a way to allow social distancing to take place.
-Lim ... read more
+This will allow us to schedule in a way to allow social distancing to t ... read more

 What are the Common Causes Behind Tire Feathering?